iamklager/DotA-2-Laning-Advisor/README.md

 ## Idea

-This tool is aimed at providing the user a simple way to analyze early-level hero (lane) matchups based on the heroes' stats.
+This tool is aimed at providing the user a simple way to analyze early-level hero (lane) matchups based on the heroe's stats.
 Note that neither items nor spells are being taken into account.

 ## Requirements